blockvigil/ethvigil-docs/docs/smartcontracts_restapi.md

 #### Web UI

-On visiting the contract's dashboard, you can find the OpenAPI spec link right above the name of the contract.
+On visiting the contract's dashboard, you can find the OpenAPI spec link on the top left corner with a copy button and as well as right above the name of the contract.

 ![OpenAPI spec link on web UI](assets/web-ui/openAPI_link.png)